 Guests enjoyed a gallery viewing of artwork from clients participating in BRC's art therapy program and a special performance by musician and actor, Rebecca Naomi Jones (Passing Strange, American Idiot, Hedwig and the Angry Inch) who sang show stopping renditions of Rufus & Chaka Khan’s “Tell Me Something Good,” and Stephanie Mills’ “Ain’t it Good” from Children of Eden.

 To view photos from the event, visit BRC's Facebook page here.

-BRC is one of New York City’s leading nonprofit organizations providing caring and effective services and housing to vulnerable New Yorkers, serving more than 10,000 individuals each year.
-As of April 2018, BRC operates 30 programs and services ranging from, outreach to the unsheltered homeless; transitional housing and shelter; permanent housing; substance abuse treatment; mental and physical health services; workforce development and senior services, throughout New York City.
+BRC is a leading nonprofit organization providing caring and effective services and housing to vulnerable New Yorkers, serving more than 10,000 individuals each year.
+BRC operates 30 programs and services ranging from, outreach to the unsheltered homeless; transitional housing and shelter; permanent housing; substance abuse treatment; mental and physical health services; workforce development and senior services, throughout New York City.

 Kinya P. Harte

 Director of Communications